Pliocene: Birds

 At either the boundary between the Zanclean and Piacenzian or the end of the Pliocene, a massive avifaunal turnover took place in Central Asia.
+Ratite birds dispersed from Africa to the Canary Islands sometime during the Early Pliocene, as evidenced by fossils of large ratite eggs found on Lanzarote.
 The predatory South American phorusrhacids were rare in this time; among the last was Titanis, a large phorusrhacid that migrated to North America and rivaled mammals as top predator.
 Other birds probably evolved at this time, some modern (such as the genera Cygnus, Bubo, Struthio and Corvus), some now extinct.

 Reptiles and amphibians

 Alligators and crocodiles died out in Europe as the climate cooled.
 Venomous snake genera continued to increase as more rodents and birds evolved.
 Rattlesnakes first appeared in the Pliocene.
 The modern species Alligator mississippiensis, having evolved in the Miocene, continued into the Pliocene, except with a more northern range; specimens have been found in very late Miocene deposits of Tennessee.
 Giant tortoises still thrived in North America, with genera like Hesperotestudo.
 Madtsoid snakes were still present in Australia.
 The amphibian order Allocaudata became extinct.